 It Feels Like Everyone Gets a Tony Award

-This year 26 Tony Awards and 5 specialty awards will be distributed during the event.
-But, there are only 34 Broadway shows in contention, potentially allowing over 75% of this years Broadway productions to get awards for something.
+This year 26 Tony Awards and 5 specialty awards will be distributed.
+But, there are only 34 Broadway shows in contention, potentially allowing over 75% of this year's Broadway productions to get an award.
 This almost makes The Tony Award a participation trophy.
-Maybe this is a reason why the show is losing TV viewership.
-The Tony’s should not be like a youth soccer game where everybody wins a prize, It should probably only be awarded to the very best actors and performances, to keep it exclusive and valuable.
+The Tonys should not be like a youth soccer game where everybody wins a prize, It should only be awarded to the very best actors and performances, to keep it exclusive and valuable.

 Why are There so Many Tony Awards?

-This year’s Tony Awards are on track to be another bore-fest, but things could probably get spiced up a bit if they let James Corden dress as a woman in blackface, sing Doo-wop with a strong Irish accent and spin his head around Beetlejuice style.
+This year’s Tony Awards are on track to be another bore-fest, but things could probably get spiced up a bit if they let James Corden dress outrageously, sing Doo-wop with a strong Irish accent and spin his head around Beetlejuice style.